-It can be hard to remember that Indonesia is comprised of more than just Bali, but this island nation, made up of more than 17,800 islands, is home to an incredibly diverse range of cultures, religions and ecosystems.
-About 400kms east of Bali, lies the island of Flores, which is different from its neighbours, both ecologically and religiously, 95 per cent of locals here are Catholic.
+For many backpackers, it can be hard to remember that Indonesia is comprised of much more than just Bali.
+This island nation, made up of more than 17,800 islands, is home to an incredibly diverse range of cultures, religions and ecosystems!

-While Flores may not be famous for its flowers, it does have colourful volcanic lakes, world-class diving and dragons, all with laidback vibes and backpacker-friendly budgets.
+While Flores may not be famous for its flowers today, it does have colourful volcanic lakes, world-class diving in Komodo National Park, (oh, and dragons!) – all with laidback vibes and backpacker-friendly budgets!

-Tourism on the island is focused on three main areas: The western port of Labuan Bajo, Ende and the northeastern coastal town of Maumere, with a few choice stops in-between.
+Tourism on Flores Island is focused on three main areas: The western port of Labuan Bajo, Ende and the northeastern coastal town of Maumere, with a few choice stops in-between.

 Where to stay in Flores

-Once a quiet fishing town, Labuan Bajo is now the heart of the tourism scene and the perfect place to start or base yourself for your Flores trip.
+Once a quiet fishing town, the bustling Labuan Bajo is now the heart of the tourism scene and the perfect place to start or base yourself for your Flores trip.

 Locals refer to it as ‘the Bali of twenty years ago.’
 But Bajo, as it’s called by familiars, is about to boom, including the construction of mega-hotels, a harbour shopping complex and a Starbucks.
 For now, the main strip is still dusty and lined with a multitude of dive shops, tour operators, budget accommodation and bars – ranging from dives (excuse the pun) to fancy rooftop pools.